rajeshpillai/rails-rspec/README.md

-# Steps to setup up new rails project with RSPect
+# Steps to setup up new rails project with RSpec

 - rails new <project-name> -T
 - In Gemfile ->  gem 'rspec-rails'